ARBUCHELI/EXERCISE-DEPLOYING-RUNTIME-PACKAGE/README.md

 You will find detailed instructions on how to deploy your runtime package [here](https://docs.openvinotoolkit.org/latest/_docs_install_guides_deployment_manager_tool.html).

-Don't forge to source the OpenVINO environment.
+Don't forget to source the OpenVINO environment.

 Be sure to try the following: